Sponsor and status

-This bill was introduced on July 18, 1989, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 18, 1989, in a previous session of Congress, but it did not receive a vote.

 Jul 18, 1989